Line dance: 1950s–1970s: development of style

-One of the first true line dances was the Madison, a novelty dance created and first danced in Columbus, Ohio, in 1957.
-The local popularity of the dance and record in Baltimore, Maryland, came to the attention of the producers of The Buddy Deane Show in 1960, which led to other dance shows picking it up.
+One of the first true line dances was the Madison, a novelty dance created and first performed in Columbus, Ohio, in 1957.
+The dance and its accompanying record became locally popular in Baltimore, Maryland, attracting the attention of the producers of The Buddy Deane Show in 1960 and leading other dance shows to feature it.
 The 1961 "San Francisco Stomp" meets the definition of a line dance.

 During the disco music era of the 1970s, numerous new dance styles emerged, including many line dances choreographed to disco songs.
 The "L.A.
-Hustle", a modified version of the Madison, began in a small Los Angeles disco in the summer of 1975, and hit the East Coast (with modified steps) in the spring of 1976 as the "Bus Stop".
-Another 70s line dance is the Nutbush, performed to Tina Turner's song "Nutbush City Limits".
-The popular dance Electric Slide, associated with the song "Electric Boogie," was created in 1976.
-The song "Electric Boogie" was originally released by Marcia Griffiths in December 1982.
-It was written by Bunny Wailer exclusively for Griffiths, reaching the top spots in popularity in Jamaica in early1983, achieving moderate international success.
-In 1989, the song was remixed and re-released, this time gaining significant popularity.
-It reached number 51 on the Billboard Hot 100 in the United States, becoming Griffiths' most successful single.
-The song also helped popularize the "electric slide" dance.
+Hustle", a modified version of the Madison, began in a small Los Angeles disco in the summer of 1975 and reached the East Coast, with modified steps, in the spring of 1976 as the "Bus Stop".
+Another line dance from the 1970s is the Nutbush, performed to Tina Turner's song "Nutbush City Limits".

+The Electric Slide, associated with the song "Electric Boogie", was created in 1976.
+"Electric Boogie", written by Bunny Wailer for Marcia Griffiths, was originally released in December 1982.
+It became popular in Jamaica in early 1983 and achieved moderate international success.
+A remixed version was released in 1989 and gained broader popularity.
+It reached number 51 on the Billboard Hot 100 in the United States, becoming Griffiths' most successful single and helping to popularize the Electric Slide.

 The release of the film Saturday Night Fever in 1977 took disco and its associated dance styles to a new height of popularity.

-Line dancing to country music also became popular during this era, with two notable dances dating to 1972: the Walkin' Wazi and the Cowboy Boogie.
+Line dancing to country music also became popular during this era.
+Two notable dances date to 1972: the Walkin' Wazi and the Cowboy Boogie.